herongrove/collab/README.md

-# Information Extraction for Protests
+# Information Extraction for Policy Analysis

-This project uses the [Odin extraction framework](https://arxiv.org/abs/1509.07513) to extract information about protests from text.
+This project uses the [Odin extraction framework](https://arxiv.org/abs/1509.07513) to extract information relevant to policy analysis from text.

 ## How to compile the source code
 This is a standard [sbt](https://www.scala-sbt.org/download.html) project, so use the usual commands (i.e. `sbt compile`, `sbt assembly`, etc.) to compile.
 To run the shell for grammar testing, run `./shell` from the command line.